 Suggestion For A light 15 Min Workout:

-Each of these exercise moves can be performed for 30-45 seconds 2 times each.
+These exercises can be performed for 30-45 seconds 2 times each.

 March In Place